Azure/alz-monitor/docs/wiki/MonitoringAndAlerting.md

 ## ALZ Monitor Alert Processing Rules

-[Alert Processing Rules](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-processing-rules) enable the filtering of alerts and assign alerts to the approriate action groups based on filter criteria.
+[Alert Processing Rules](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-processing-rules) enable the filtering of alerts and assign alerts to the appropriate action groups based on filter criteria.

 As this is currently a work in progress, for ALZ we will implement a single Action Group per subscription, and deploy a single Alert Processing Rule without filters to action alerts via the Action Group.
 This may be revised in the future.